U-Pick Strawberry CALL before coming 843-559-0988

 We partner with Storey Farms, bringing you farm-fresh, free-range, no antibiotics or hormones, Grade A eggs from Johns Island - ensuring the highest quality and taste.

-You have the option to add eggs to your subscription at $6.00/dozen for X-large eggs.
+You have the option to add eggs to your subscription at the current price/dozen for dozen large & X-large eggs mixed in the same carton.

 Options are Pro-rated so you may start anytime.